MagnusS/wifi-testbed/docs/upgrade-hostapd.md

+# Upgrading from hostapd 1 to 2 in Debian 7 #

+For full passive scanning support in Debian 7, hostapd must be upgraded.

-wnload the source code from [here](http://hostap.epitest.fi/hostapd/) as a tar.gz:
+Download the source code from [here](http://hostap.epitest.fi/hostapd/) as a tar.gz:

 ```
 mkdir ~/hostapd ; cd ~/hostapd